facebookresearch/dlrm/README.md

 *NOTE: Benchmarking scripts accept extra arguments which will passed along, such as --num-batches=100 to limit the number of data samples*

-Model saving/checkpointing and using saved models
+Model checkpoint saving/loading
 -------------------------------------------------
 During training, the model can be saved using --save-model=<path/model.pt>

-The model is saved every time the testing is done (as specified by --test-freq) and only if there is an improvement in test accuracy.
+The model is saved if there is an improvement in test accuracy (which is checked at --test-freq intervals).

 A previously saved model can be loaded using --load-model=<path/model.pt>